Northumberland Line: 2019present: Revised plans and the Northumberland Line project

-The county council has, however, continued to develop the project and hired AECOM and SLC Rail as contractors to develop the scheme on their behalf in 2018.
+The county council, however, continued to develop the project and hired AECOM and SLC Rail as contractors to develop the scheme on their behalf in 2018.
 On 8 February 2019, the council chartered a train from Northern that carried the then Secretary of State for Transport Chris Grayling and other dignitaries over part of the route (now rechristened the Northumberland Line) between Morpeth and Newsham, after which NCC announced an additional £3.46 million in funding for a further business case and detailed design study (equivalent to GRIP 3) to be completed by the end of 2019.

 Revised proposals, released in July 2019, were reduced in scope from the plan considered in the 2016 GRIP 2 study and proposed a four-phase project to reduce the initial cost; the first phase, at an estimated £90 million, was to introduce an hourly passenger service to serve new or reopened stations at Northumberland Park, Newsham, Bedlington and Ashington and would have included some line-speed upgrades, extension of the double track section further to the south of Newsham, creation of turn-back facilities at Ashington and some level crossing upgrades or closures.
 Two further stations, at Seaton Delaval and Blyth Bebside (formerly dubbed Blyth Park & Ride), and additional line-speed improvements were suggested for Phase 2, while Phase 3 would have delivered further line-speed and signalling improvements and Phase 4 would have created an additional passing-loop at Seaton Delaval so as to enable the provision of a half-hourly service.
 Previously proposed stations at Woodhorn and Seghill had been dropped from the scheme by this time.
 In August 2020, it was reported that consideration was being given to merging the four proposed phases announced in 2019 into one and, As of June 2022, this combined option appeared to have been adopted.